f5devcentral/f5-agility-labs-xc/docs/class5/lab2.rst

 In the prior lab we discovered our airline application lacked proper security protections and was vulnerable.
-The following lab tasks will strengthen our security posture and address the increase in Bot activity towards your companies airline application.
+The following lab tasks will strengthen our security posture and address the increase in Bot activity towards your company's airline application.
 We will leverage our Bot testing tool to validate our Bot protection policies and utilize security analytics to examine various requests.